-- Maintain the Tree Inventory through regular updates, especially for trees that are removed or for new plantings. - Develop a program for tree health and, when necessary, replacement.
+- Maintain the a Tree Inventory through regular updates, especially for trees that are removed or for new plantings.
+Explore the use of GPS coordinates to facilitate electronic record keeping. - Develop a program for tree health and, when necessary, replacement.
 A periodic inspection for Gypsy Moth infestation should be part of the program.
 The program should be the basis to schedule regular feeding of the trees in the Town parks and along the walkways, as well as for the annual safety trimming and tree removal.
-Include necessary supplies and staff time in the Town's annual budgets. - Review and update the goals of the 2006 Urban Forest Management Plan; the educational component of the Plan should be implemented. - Evaluate plant stock in the Town Arboretum for transplanting or replacement.
-Seek funds from green and open space programs to successfully relocate trees and shrubs from the nursery to other public areas in Town.
+Maintain a program for tree health and, when necessary, replacement.
+Inspection for insect threats, including Gypsy moth and Ambrosia beetle, should be part of the program.
+Continue to include Include necessary supplies and staff time in the Town's annual budgets. - Review and update the goals of the 2006 Urban Forest Management Plan; the educational component of the Plan should be implemented. - Evaluate plant stock in the Town Arboretum for transplanting or replacement.
+Seek funds from green and open space programs to successfully relocate trees and shrubs from the nursery to other public areas in Town. - Control growth of vines, bramble, and other invasive plants around Town trees.
+(See new section 6.2) - Evaluate and address the Given the disasterous impacts of the deer population on our urban canopy; seek outside resources to assess and minimize the impacts of the deer population on gardens, plants, and trees and even reverse these impacts in our town parks and walkways, our forests, and our residents yards and gardens.